Skip to content

 How much does this actually cost compared to alternatives?

 The math on traditional receptionists doesn't work for sole traders or small teams.
-At $25 per hour (roughly minimum wage in Australia as of 2026), a part-time receptionist working 4 hours daily costs $2,600 monthly.
+At $25 per hour (roughly minimum wage in Australia as of 2026), a part-time receptionist working 4 hours daily costs around $2,600 monthly.
 They still miss calls outside their hours and don't work weekends.

 What about Privacy Act compliance for customer data?